 In simplified terms, it can be said that all risks that are not directly controlled or influenced by the project team can be classified as external.

 In contrast to external risks, internal risks can (more or less) be controlled and influenced by the project team.

 Risks from the use of resources, contractual conditions, or the project process are referred to as internal risks.
 However, internal risks arise in the project and the project’s environment, the project-leading trade.
-For example, the IT infrastructure’s failure within a company is just as much an internal risk as the loss of data in important planning documents.
+For example, the IT infrastructure’s failure within a company is just as much an internal risk as to the loss of data in important planning documents.

 Service provision risks can arise from defects in the end product and incorrect handling of devices and/or software required to create the service.

 These areas mentioned in the heading are so extensive that an entire book could be devoted to them rather than just an article.
 Surprise: someone did that too.

 If you want to delve deeper into this topic, I recommend the book by Mr. and Mrs. Pinnells – Risk Management in Projects, Identifying and Minimizing International Risks.

 Technical risks arise from the individual work packages and their results.
 If the electrician swaps two cables and causes the power grid to implode, this is a technical error.
 Countermeasures can actually only be taken with well-trained and experienced staff, with strict quality control and a watchful eye.

 The old saying “where there is planning, chips fall” retains its core message: You work with people, technical errors will occur, but it is your task to prevent and defuse them from a planning point of view.